interplexed/Gazetteer/README.md

 # Gazetteer: Data For Exploring The World

+>[!NOTE]
+> This was submitted for a project in 2024, with only some minor improvements added since.

 ## Description
 A suitable definition of 'gazetteer' is found on [Wikipedia](https://en.wikipedia.org/wiki/Gazetteer):
 > A gazetteer is a geographical dictionary or directory used in conjunction with a map or atlas.